 - continuing education for professionals to increase knowledge in working effectively with people of all ages with developmental disabilities and their families.

-KU LEAP - The goal of the University of Kansas Preparing Leaders to Create Ambitious Educational Programs for Students with Severe Disabilities: Beyond De Minimis (KU LEAP) program is to prepare four doctoral level scholars who are well qualified for, and can act effectively in, leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of special education for students with severe disabilities.
+The goal of the University of Kansas Preparing Leaders to Create Ambitious Educational Programs for Students with Severe Disabilities: Beyond De Minimis, or KU LEAP (PDF), is to prepare four doctoral level scholars who are well qualified for, and can act effectively in, leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of special education for students with severe disabilities.

-KU ACCESS - The goal of the University of Kansas Access, College, Career, and Extensive and Significant Supports (KU ACCESS) program is to prepare a cadre of five doctoral level scholars who are well qualified for, and can act effectively in leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of secondary education for students with severe disabilities.
+The goal of the University of Kansas Access, College, Career, and Extensive and Significant Supports, (KU ACCESS) program is to prepare a cadre of five doctoral level scholars who are well qualified for, and can act effectively in leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of secondary education for students with severe disabilities.

 - Set goals

 - Make choices and decisions

 - Develop plans to reach goals

 Read more about the SDLMI through the SDLMI Teacher's Guide (PDF) that describes the learning model and how teachers can use the model to support students with or without disabilities.